hardkrai/hardkrai/README.md

 - 👋 Hi, I’m Hardik
 - 👀 I’m interested in design and development
-- 🌱 I’m currently learning react and nodejs
+- 🌱 I’m currently working on App Development With React Native
-- 💞️ I’m looking to collaborate on web application projects
+- 💞️ I’m looking to grow myself in various technologies
 - 📫 How to reach me - mail: raihardik2004@gmail.com

 <!---